sighupio/fury-kubernetes-dr/README.md

 }
 ```

-> More information of modules inputs can be found in the [azure-velero](modules/azure-velero) module documentation
+> More information on modules inputs can be found in the [azure-velero](modules/azure-velero) module documentation
 >
 > [Here][kfd-velero-azure-example] you can find an example designed to create all necessary cloud resources for Velero on Azure.